 The unit features a generic plastic frame that comes with a screw-in plastic stand, but there is no hole for wall hanging.
 Normal-size USB drives stick out of the frame's side.
 You can choose from 11 transition styles and display photos from 3 seconds to 1 hour.

-How to choose the best digital photo frames for you
+How to choose the best digital photo frame for you

-You'll also want to assess how technical you are and where most of your photos are currently stored.
-Non-connected frames are the easiest to use because you don't have to punch in long, complex passwords or hassle with finicky networks.
-These frames instead offer slots for camera cards or USB thumb drives to load up to 32GB of images, videos and music directly on your frame.
+You should also take account of how technical you are and where your photos are stored.
+Non-connected frames tend to be the easiest to use because you don’t have to set up accounts or networks to transfer the images.
+Instead, you can insert camera cards or USB thumb drives directly into the frame and load up to 32GB of footage.

 How we test digital photo frames